Georqc/Georqc/README.md

 # 👋 About Me:
-Second-year software development student passionate about web design and development.
+Third-year software development student passionate about web design and development.
 I enjoy creating intuitive user interfaces while building scalable and robust backend systems that make them tick.

 ## What I'm Up To: